 Although the Academy does sponsor some social events, these events should not be viewed as the promotion of romantic relationships between our young men and young women.
-The Academy believes that young men and women should be friends.
-We encourage their socializing together and the development of healthy relationships among them.
+The Academy believes that young men and women should be friends and encourages their socializing together and the development of healthy relationships among them.
 Romantic relationships, on the other hand, can take up an enormous amount of the consciousness of young people.
 This absorption can be a direct challenge to focusing their consciousness on learning and thinking.
 This is why the Academy prohibits activity like holding hands, kissing, and other overt forms of romantic behavior among students while on campus and at all Academy-related events.

-POLICY FOR STUDENT TRIPS AWAY FROM CAMPUS
+POLICY FOR STUDENT TRIPS

 Students will have the opportunity to take field trips from time to time.
-Students involved in clubs and sports will also have the opportunity to travel; in some cases, trips will extend overnight and even take students out of the state.
-Some trip guidelines for families are: 1) all families must sign a liability waiver before the student travels; 2) all students must have the proper insurance and have submitted proof of that insurance to the trip director prior to leaving campus; and 3) the student traveling must follow all the rules established by the school and trip director.
+Some trip guidelines for parents/guardians and students are:

+- 1. All students must have a signed permission form on file before the student travels. - 2.
+Field trip fees must be paid. - 3.
+All students must have the proper insurance and have submitted proof of that insurance to the trip director prior to leaving campus; and - 4.
+The student must follow all the rules established by the Academy.

+In some cases, trips may extend overnight and even take students out of the state.
+Students involved in activities and sports will also have the opportunity to travel.
 For its part, the Academy will maintain the safest travel conditions possible and provide appropriate supervision by the chaperones.
-On all trips, the Academy maintains a reasonable student-teacher chaperone ratio.
+On all trips, the Academy maintains a reasonable student/teacher chaperone ratio.

 For overnight trips, the chaperones will engage in periodic room checks to ensure that the travelers are adhering to the set curfew; students and adult chaperones will never share rooms.
-Parents/guardians who agree to be chaperones on trips must follow the guidelines established by the trip director and have their fingerprint clearance on file with the front office.
+Parents/guardians who agree to be chaperones on trips must follow the guidelines established by the trip director and have their fingerprint clearance card on file with the school office.
 Students may not drive on trips off campus.